Adorable Warty piglets take their first steps at Yorkshire Wildlife Park

 "Trish is proving to be a wonderful mother – looking after all five of her babies – and they are proving to be extremely popular with visitors.”

-Yorkshire Wildlife Park (YWP), in Doncaster, has been working with the EAZA Ex situ Programme (EEP) and the piglets are playing an important step in the global conservation for the species.
+Yorkshire Wildlife Park has been working with the EAZA Ex situ Programme and the piglets are playing an important step in the global conservation for the species.

-READ: 'Significant' expansion to Yorkshire Wildlife Park could be a 'game changer' for town

 The EEP coordinator for Visayan Warty Pigs, Lidia Przybylska, said: “It’s very rare to get five piglets in a litter.
 It has happened only five times before in the history of this EEP - that’s only 3 per cent of all litters.”